RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step1.md

 Click on Create Cluster and wait for the cluster to be created.
 In the home page for OKE, wait for the status to be Active:

 ![OKE Ready](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/08.jpg)

+Once the status turned into Active, you are about to be able to use it.

+Let's go the next step!